By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Philip is the author of the Bradt guidebook to Malawi.

-Nyika Plateau is possibly the largest area of high montane (mountain) grassland left in Africa.
-The rolling grasslands with pockets of indigenous forest and large stands of exotic pine and eucalyptus plantations are often compared to a European, specifically Scottish, landscape.
-Of note is the abundance of wildflowers, especially the roughly 200 orchid species which flower in January and February, of which 11 are endemic to Nyika.
+Nyika Plateau is one of the largest areas of high montane (mountain) grassland left in Africa.
+The rolling grasslands are studded with gigantic granite domes and pockets of indigenous forest, while the exotic pine plantations evoke the Scottish Highlands.
+Of note is the abundance of wildflowers, especially the roughly 200 orchid species that flower in January and February, of which 11 are endemic to Nyika.

 Weather & Climate